 Your watch records the details of each water sport run using the auto run feature.
 This feature automatically records new runs based on your movement.
 The activity timer pauses when you stop moving.
-The activity timer starts automatically when your movement speed increases.
-You can view run details from the paused screen or while the activity timer is running.
+The activity timer n or arts automatically when your movement speed increases.
+You can view run details from the paused screer nile the activity timer is running.
+1 Start a water sport activity, such as water skiing.
+2 Hold • .
+3 Select View Runs

-- 1 Start a water sport activity, such as water skiing. - 2 Hold - 3 Select View Runs. - 4 Press and to view details of your last run, your current run, and your total runs.
+4 Press and to view details of your last run, your current run, and your total runs.
 The run screens include time, distance traveled, maximum speed, and average speed.